bitextor/bicleaner-ai/docs/training/README.md

   --model_name MODEL_NAME
                         The name of the model.
 For the XLMR models it will be used as the name in Hugging Face Hub. (default: None)
   --base_model BASE_MODEL
-                        The name of the base model to start of.
-Only used in XLMR models, must be an XLMR instance. (default: None)
+                        The name of the base model to start from.
+Only used in XLMR classifiers, must be an XLMR instance. (default: None)
   -g GPU, --gpu GPU     Which GPU use, starting from 0.
 Will set the CUDA_VISIBLE_DEVICES. (default: None) --mixed_precision     Use mixed precision float16 for training (default: False) --distilled           Enable Knowledge Distillation training.
 It needs pre-built training set with raw scores from a teacher model. (default: False)